bmedeir1/YIKES/README.md

 # YIKES

-This App recieves a bluetooth signal from an HC-05 module and plays a ringtone in response.
+This Android application recieves a bluetooth signal from an HC-05 module and in response, opens a new activity and plays a ringtone.
 It follows the Android studio Bluetooth overview docs on how to use the bluetooth api.

 https://developer.android.com/guide/topics/connectivity/bluetooth